Skip to Main Content

 American Civil War Research Database

-Contains images and information about soldiers, regiments, and battles of the American Civil War.
-Coverage dates: 1861 - 1865.
+Images and information about soldiers, regiments, and battles of the American Civil War.
+Coverage dates: 1861 - 1865

 Listing of libraries/archives, many with excellent genealogy resources.
 Coverage is academic institutions, state, national and international libraries and archives.